Can You Link Up With Treewidth?: Lower Bounds from Linkage Capacity

 \subsection{Instances That Fit into Blowups}

-It will prove useful for us to generalize $\threecol$ slightly, by allowing edges to either enforce equality or disequality of their endpoint colors.
+It is useful for us to generalize $\threecol$ slightly, by allowing edges to either enforce equality or disequality of their endpoint colors.
 Since ``equality edges'' can be contracted without changing the number of valid assignments, we obtain an immediate way to simulate edges in a $\threecol$ instance by paths.

 \begin{definition} Given a graph $G=(V,E)$ with a partition $E = E_= \cup E_{\neq}$, a \emph{proper $3$-assignment} is a function $a : V \to [3]$ such that $a(u) = a(v)$ for all $uv \in E_=$, while $a(u) \neq a(v)$ for all $uv \in E_{\neq}$.
 The problem $\threeass$ asks to determine the existence of a proper assignment on input $(G, E_=, E_{\neq})$, while $\countthreeass$ asks to count them. \end{definition}